andrindecsy/acore-server-infrastructure/README.md

 - [Setup Guide](docs/SETUP.md) - automation scripts, monitoring
 - [Discord Integration](docs/NOTIFICATION-SYSTEM-md) - relay server data to text channels

+This is a somewhat in-order list for the documentation based on when you will probably be needing each part.

 ## Repo Structure

 ```